 - Hasbro released a figure of Klaw as part of a two-pack with Captain America for the company's Marvel Universe Comic Packs line.

-- Hasbro released a Klaw figure in the Marvel Legends Terrax "Build-a-Figure" wave.
+- Hasbro released a Klaw figure in the Marvel Legends Terrax Build-a-Figure wave.

 - Eaglemoss Publications released a lead Klaw figurine for The Classic Marvel Figurine Collection.